OpenHack/openhack.github.com/toledo/index.markdown

 ### Info

 [Seed Coworking](http://seedcowork.com) is hosting OpenHack for the Toledo area.
-Meetups are held every other Monday from 6pm - 10pm.
+Meetups are held the 1st and 3rd Wednesday of each month from 7pm - 10pm.
 All skill levels welcomed.
 Come to learn, teach, work, or play.

-We will order food at 6pm.
-If you are interested, please bring cash for your order.
-BYOB.

 ### Sponsors